 What is the difference between a psychologist and psychiatrist?

 A clinical psychologist is a regulated health service provider who has a doctoral degree in clinical psychology, having been trained in research and various forms of psychotherapy and assessment.
 Psychologists are governed by the College of Psychologists of Ontario.
 A psychiatrist is also a regulated health service provider.
 However, a psychiatrist is a physician who has completed a medical degree (M.D.) who specialized in mental health (like a paediatrician is an M.D. who specializes in the treatment of children).
-Psychiatrists have extensive training in the treatment of mental health concerns with medication, while psychologists have extensive training in psychotherapy (but cannot prescribe medication).
+Psychiatrists have extensive training in the treatment of mental health concerns with medication and some also provide psychotherapy, while psychologists have extensive training in both assessment and psychotherapy (but cannot prescribe medication).
 The services of psychiatrists are covered under the Ontario Health Insurance Plan (OHIP); the services of psychologists are not, but are covered by many extended healthcare plans.

 What can a Social Worker offer me in a clinic setting?

 Clinical Social Workers working in private practice are skilled at understanding individual problems in the context of their past and current environment and significant life and relational experiences.
-Social Workers often use a collaborative approach drawing from the expertise of the person seeking counselling combined with the knowledge and specialized training of the therapist to achieve therapy goals.
-A non-judgemental approach underlies Clinical Social Work practice wherein the values of integrity, empowerment and respect guide excellence and accountability in clinical practice.
-Clinical Social Workers working in Private Practice typically seek supervision as part of their practice and are required to adhere to the code of ethics and standards of professional practice set out by their regulatory body – the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
+Social Workers often use a non-judgmental and collaborative approach drawing from the expertise of the person seeking counselling combined with the knowledge and specialized training of the therapist to achieve therapy goals.
+Clinical Social Workers working in Private Practice often seek supervision as part of their practice and are required to adhere to the code of ethics and standards of professional practice set out by their regulatory body – the Ontario College of Social Workers and Social Service Workers (OCSWSSW).